ServiceNowDevProgram/example-instancescan-checks/README.md

  - Tables should be secured with access controls, data in the table should be limited access to only necessary audience.
  - Make sure that all tables should have ACL's.
 Rules for access control lists (ACLs) restrict access to data by requiring users to pass a set of requirements before they can interact with it.

+### Use GlideRecordSecure instead of GlideRecord API for CCSI
+Use GlideRecordSecure API to ensure the security checks are performed and unauthorized access of data is prevented as it will automatically enforce ACLs.

 ## Category: User Experience

 ### Added a Number Prefix which already exists